 TAKE THE FOLLOWING LITTLE TEST:

 Starting with a pair of shoestring tie-type shoes, take off both shoes.
-Call up the following relatively long BUT super interesting link by simply clicking THE CODE MAKER, THE ZEN MAKER, for example or anything else you might like to read.
+Call up the following relatively long BUT super interesting link by simply clicking for example, The Code Maker, The Zen Maker, or perhaps something a little more on the lighter side, but equally spiritual in it's own way, Of Cobras, Scarabs, Maseratis, and Zen --- or anything else that you can think of for that fact that you might like to read.
 In a comfortable position with both shoes at close reach, sit in front of the computer and start reading the material, or any page, book, magazine or paper.
 Part way into your reading, while continuing to read, reach down and put on one shoe, then the other.
 As you continue to read, tie both shoes.
 Finish reading.
 The question comes up, how DID you tie your shoes?
 It's a Zen thing.

 But WHAT are they, what do THEY mean?
 What does the Twelve-year Rule or The Ten Fetters have to do, if anything, with Enlightenment or your quest or interest in it?
 Are they some sort of steadfast rules you HAVE to follow or NO Enlightenment or are they more like the Law of Gravity --- a sort of natural order of things?